I never considered 'The Slatey Place' as a day-hike destination,

 off Highway 74 next to a church just east of the Low Gap Cafe, follow this gravel

-road 1.45 miles to a locked gate.
+road about 1.5 miles to a locked gate.
 Park

-here along the road and try to avoid the private property all around.
+here along the road, don't block the gate and try to avoid the private property all around.
 Low Gap Trail begins to the east past the big rock barricade.

 |